jothimanikrish/demo-slides.github.io/Presentation.md

 ---

-## Slide 6: Scaling Strategy - Phase 2
+## Slide 6: Core Scaling Strategy: Scaling Strategy - Phase 2

 ### Horizontal Pod Autoscaler (HPA)
 - **HPA Configuration**: Aggressive scaling from 3 to 75 replicas with 900% increase capability in 15 seconds for rapid response to traffic spikes